-One of the most important things to consider when buying an edger is the power.
+One of the most important things to consider when buying an edger is power.
 It is what will give you the result you hoped for, so always look for an edger with more power.
 The more power an edger has, the less time you will be spending getting your yard or lawn all trimmed up.

 If you want to know the power capacity, take a look at the specifications of a motor, when the number of rotations the motor is able to generate per minute is higher, then the more likely it will be strong enough to take care of tough grasses or weeds.

 In order to not get tired easily, you should be looking out for a lightweight edger that is easy to carry around as you work.
-Basically, a light weight edger will also be featuring less power but a 6 or 7-pound edger should be more than enough to take on your lawn without leaving you all stressed up after the days’ work.
+Basically, a lightweight edger will also be featuring less power but a 6 or 7-pound edger should be more than enough to take on your lawn without leaving you all stressed up after the days’ work.

 It will be best to go with one that will fit the property that will be using the edger.

-When you are going with the battery powered option, it will be best to put the battery life into consideration.
-This will determine how fast you can finish up and whether it won’t stop half way through your work when it needs a recharge.
+When you are going with the battery-powered option, it will be best to put the battery life into consideration.
+This will determine how fast you can finish up and whether it won’t stop halfway through your work when it needs a recharge.

-Normally, it should take about 30 minutes to treat an average sized yard, but it will be wise to go for an edger that can stand a little more than that without needing a recharge, just in case you will be needing more time.
+Normally, it should take about 30 minutes to treat an average-sized yard, but it will be wise to go for an edger that can stand a little more than that without needing a recharge, just in case you will be needing more time.

 The best battery packs should be able to give about 45 to 60 minutes of battery life.

-Edgers come in different shapes and sizes, making them also different in weight.
+Edgers come in different shapes and sizes, making them also differ in weight.
 The size of the engine can affect the weight greatly by making it heavier.
 A heavier model can be difficult to push around and may get you tired easily, not also forgetting it is hard to maneuver.
 But the heavier model is always more powerful, highly durable, with more features when compared with the lightweight models.

-When you’ve decided whether it is a gas-powered, electric or battery-powered edger you are going for, you should make sure to know how far away you will be using it.
+When you’ve decided whether it is a gas-powered, electric, or battery-powered edger you are going for, you should make sure to know how far away you will be using it.
 An electric edger will be needing an extension cord for power and it will be stress-free if you have a long extension cord or if where you will be using it is close enough to the house.

-A gas powered or battery powered model will be a suitable choice if where you plan to use the edger is far away from where it can be plugged into electricity.
+A gas-powered or battery-powered model will be a suitable choice if where you plan to use the edger is far away from where it can be plugged into electricity.

 The battery-powered are always convenient and comfortable to move around but the battery life is limited and it takes time to get recharged.
 The downside of the gas-powered is that you have to mix oil and gas oil by yourself to get it powered, but it is best to take on tough tasks.